AndreasSchachner/AndreasSchachner.github.io/_research_avenues/vacuumtrans.md

     A key target of my efforts concerns <i>cosmological inflation</i> which is a phase of exponential acceleration of the early Universe shortly after the Big Bang.
     It is a widely accepted scenario to explain the causal structure and the homogeneity observed in the Cosmic Microwave Background.
     Despite previous efforts, the necessary initial conditions and detailed processes driving inflation remain mysterious.
 Therefore, my aim is to discover innovative inflationary mechanisms from systematic investigations of EFTs from string compactifications.
-    This has indeed become tangible through [recent analytic advances](https://arxiv.org/pdf/2109.14624.pdf) in exploring type IIB orientifold compactifications with odd 2-form axions which allows for an efficient construction of explicit models with fully stabilised moduli.
+    This has indeed become tangible through <a href="https://arxiv.org/pdf/2109.14624.pdf" target="_blank">recent analytic advances</a> in exploring type IIB orientifold compactifications with odd 2-form axions which allows for an efficient construction of explicit models with fully stabilised moduli.
 These investigations will also allow to address the post-inflationary dynamics such as reheating, dark matter or dark radiation.
     </p>
 </div>
 <br>